Certificate management

 16

 Local Machine should be selected as the Store Location.
-Click [ Next ] to continue.
+Select [ Next ] to continue.

 17

-Click [ Browse ], find and select the CA certificate file (i.e., Ca.pem), then click [ Next ].
+Select [ Browse ], find and select the CA certificate file (Ca.pem), then select [ Next ].

 18

-Leave the default option selected to place all certificates in the Trusted Root Certificate Authorities certificate store, then click [ Next ].
+Leave the default option selected to place all certificates in the Trusted Root Certificate Authorities certificate store, and select [ Next ].

 19

-Review the summary of the selected options, then click [ Finish ].
+Review the summary of the selected options, and select [ Finish ].

-Associate the certificates with their corresponding private keys stored on the HSM using certutil
+Perform the following steps to associate the certificates with their corresponding private keys stored on the HSM by using certutil:

 1

-The serial numbers of both the CA certificate and the leaf certificate need to be noted down for use in the certutil commands that follow.
-To do so, double-click on each of the certificates, navigate to the Details tab, and note down the listed serial number value.
+Note the serial numbers of both the CA certificate and the leaf certificate for use in the following certutil commands.
+To do so, double-click on each certificate, go to the Details tab, and note down the listed serial number value.

 2